 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

 Your plan will be unique to you, your land, climate, social and family situation and your known skills.
 If you have a backyard urban homestead, a rural or something in between, there is always something we can work on and improve.

 1. Start with a garden

-Containers of herbs and vegetables grown on a patio will teach you so much about growing and caring for plants, so much more than reading about it in a book will.
+Containers of herbs and grown on a patio will teach you so much about growing and caring for plants, so much more than reading about it in a book will.

 2. Always sow seeds early and grow extra

 Starting plants from seed costs much less than buying transplants from the store does, and it allows you to grow from seed that you have saved yourself.

 Open pollinated and heirloom varieties will grow ‘true to type’ if you save their seeds, whereas hybrid (F1) types will not, so you will have to keep buying the plants or hybrid seeds fresh each time.